-The fair value of the investment as at 30 September 2020 was N13.389 billion (31 December 2019: N13.389 billion) and was determined using the discounted cashflow (DCF) method and level 3 inputs of the IFRS 13 Fair Value Measurement The valuation was done by Sirius Associate.
-The valuation report was signed by Oluwakemi A. Adeniran with FRC number FRC/2012/ICAN/00000000205.
+The valuation of the investment as at 31 December 2020 is yet to be finalised, hence the repeat of valuation figure as at 31 December 2019.
+The valuation figure as at 31 December 2019 was determined using the discounted cashflow (DCF) method and level 3 inputs of the IFRS 13 Fair Value Measurement fair value hierarchy.

+The 2019 valuation was done by Sirius Associate.
+The valuation report was signed by Oluwakemi A. Adeniran with FRC number FRC/2012/ICAN/0000000205.